|On this page…|

 In the Initial Model drop-down list, select a nonlinear ARX model.

-The model must be in the Model Board of the System Identification Tool and the input/output dimensions of this initial model must match that of the estimation data, selected as Working Data in the Tool.
+The model must be in the Model Board of the System Identification app and the input/output dimensions of this initial model must match that of the estimation data, selected as Working Data in the app.

 The model structure as well as the parameter values are updated to match that of the selected model.